banrod/unit/workstation/README.md

 `notes/facilitation-assessment.md` for current facilitation levels, review the benchmark schedule in `notes/benchmark-plan.md`, and iterate on new ideas inside `notes/` before they mature.
-When documenting a fresh experiment, use `templates/experiment-readme-checklist.md` to verify hand-off readiness.
+When documenting a fresh experiment, use `templates/experiment-readme-checklist.md` to verify hand-off readiness; the image-filter prototype ships with a completed example in `image-filter/EXPERIMENT_CHECKLIST.md`.
 Run `npm run validate:registries` to sanity-check ID coverage and spec → class bindings after regenerating any registry; append `-- --strict` to fail on validation errors when you are ready to gate refreshes.